Youssef-Chip/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Record a few seconds of your own speech (`arecord -d 5 -f cd -c 1 -r 16000 test.wav`) and transcribe it with at least two model sizes.
 Report the real-time factor for each.
 At what point does the accuracy improvement stop being worth the delay, for a system that has to answer you?**\*\*

+I recorded "Hi, this is Youssed and I'm testing the transcription".
+The real-time factor for both models were:

+tiny.en: 0.25x

+base.en: 0.44x

+Both models were able to transcribe accuratley, but the bigger model took 2.18 seconds just to transcribe 5 seconds of audio, while the first one took 1.23 seconds.
+I think the accuracy improvement of larger models stops being worth it if the transcription takes more than 2 seconds, because then the interaction starts feeling like awkward communication.

 \*\***Write your own script that verbally asks for a numerical input (a phone number, zipcode, number of pets) and records the answer the respondent provides.**\*\* Numbers are a good stress test — transcription systems make characteristic errors on digit strings, and you will want to know what they are before you design around them.

+Please see speech-scripts/ask_number.sh

 ## C. Turn-taking: knowing when someone has stopped talking